TCSoftInc/selenium-integration/README.md

 # Selenium integration with Test Collab

-This project demonstrates how to upload your selenium test report to Test Collab, with your CI/CD pipeline.
+This project demonstrates how to upload your selenium test report to [Test Collab]([https://testcollab.com/)], with your CI/CD pipeline.

 ## Prepare your Test Collab instance